bigtoga/Examples/DSci - Machine Learning/Phase - EDA/Feature Selection/Feature Selection.md

 ![x](https://i.imgur.com/BqfMDjM_d.jpg?maxwidth=640&shape=thumb&fidelity=medium)

 # Key Concept: Which of the four possible options are you solving for?
+The output / target variable (i.e. what you want to predict) determines the type of problem (regression or classification)

+The input variable type determines which type of test must be done

 ## Option 1: Numeric input variable, numeric output variable
 This is a regression problem
 * Use Pearson’s correlation coefficient for **linear** relationships